huggingface/diffusers/README.md

 ## 1. `diffusers` as a central modular diffusion and sampler library

-`diffusers` should be more modularized than `transformers` so that parts of it can be easily used in other libraries.
+`diffusers` is more modularized than `transformers`.
+The idea is that researchers and engineers can use only parts of the library easily for the own use cases.
-It could become a central place for all kinds of models, schedulers, training utils and processors required when using diffusion models in audio, vision, ...
+It could become a central place for all kinds of models, schedulers, training utils and processors that one can mix and match for one's own use case.
-One should be able to save both models and samplers as well as load them from the Hub.
+Both models and scredulers should be load- and saveable from the Hub.

 Example: